 Subsection (n) is new and grants authority to the Commandant to lease real property under the control of the Coast Guard, when not immediately needed in Coast Guard operations.
-Such authority will be advantageous to the Government, on the basis of past experience.
+Such authority will be advantageous to the Government, on the basis of past experience the present time and are essential for the Service to carry out its functions.

-Subsection (0) is new and is supplementary to subsection (n) of this section.
+Subsection (o) is new and is supplementary to subsection (n) of this section.
 It grants further authority to the Commandant permitting him to grant minor interests in land which is under control of the Coast Guard.
 This will avoid the necessity of special acts of Congress in each of such instances.

 Subsection (p) is new and is necessary to give proper authority for the maintenance of networks of wires and cables, in some cases over or along private property or public highways.
-These networks are in existence at the present time and are essential for the Service to carry out its functions.
+These networks are in existence at